esabitova/aws-digito-artifacts-gameday/documents/api-gw/sop/update_version_rest/2020-10-26/Design.md

 api-gw:sop:update_version_rest:2020-10-26

 ## Intent
-The scripts accepts given deployment id and applies it on the given stage.
+The script accepts given deployment id and applies it on the given stage.
 If deployment id is not set, the script tries to find previous deployment (by creation date) and applies it on the stage.

 ## Type
 Software Outage SOP